Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Takayasu’s arteritis, also called TAK, is a rare form of vasculitis disease involving inflammation in the walls of the largest arteries in the body: the aorta and its main branches.
 The disease results from an attack by the body’s own immune system, causing inflammation in the walls of arteries.
 The inflammation leads to narrowing of the arteries, and this can reduce blood flow to many parts of the body.

-5 Alikes with Takayasu's Arteritis (TA)
+5 people with Takayasu's Arteritis (TA) are on Alike.

 Signs & symptoms